This sand cake with nuts and a little rum is a classic German recipe and it has a crusty outside and a moist and fine texture inside.

-This cake was made for traveling.
+This sand cake with nuts and a little rum was made for traveling.
 We had been on the road again and I was looking for a treat, that would keep us going behind the steering wheel for so many hours.
-Although chocolate cake is my favorite, it is not safe for car seats and pants and causes smudgy fingers.
-Chocolate is a no go, especially if you have a limited amount of pants in your bag and I don’t have to tell you how chocolate cake crumbs look on a bud.
-I was in need for a good alternative and remembered an old fashioned German recipe, yes
+Although this chocolate cake is my favorite, it is not safe for car seats and pants and causes smudgy fingers.
+Chocolate is a no-go on the road and I don’t have to tell you how chocolate cake crumbs look on my backside (happens to the best I guess).
+I was in need for a good alternative and remembered an old fashioned German recipe, which I

-This cake is sandy, flavorful and tastes even better every next day.
+This sand cake with nuts and a little rum is flavorful and tastes even better the next day.
 The rum is just there to complete the nuts and I couldn’t t even taste it, though I knew it was in it.
 If you don’t like it, substitute with what you have on hand.
-But that’s on your own risk, I wouldn’t change a thing.
+But that’s your own risk, I wouldn’t change a thing.
 On the nut side, go nuts with those nuts, swap with whatever you like.

 - 125 g / 1 cup all-purpose flour